What is a trading strategy based on?

-A trading system may be based on any of the 3 following trading concepts:
+A trading system may be based on any of the three following trading concepts:

 - Market action discounts everything - This means that all information, including fundamental analysis, is reflected on the price charts.